Buying a Home in a New York City New Development Vs. Old: Which is Better?

 High closing costs

-One major downside to new-development condos, compared to existing housing stock and most real estate acquisitions, is high closing costs.
+Compared to existing housing stock and most real estate acquisitions, one major downside to new-development condos is high closing costs.

-The buyer—not the sponsor—is expected to pay most of the closing costs, even taxes and fees that are typically paid by the seller in all resales.
+The buyer—not the sponsor—is expected to pay most of the closing costs, even taxes and fees, that the seller typically pays in all resales.

 This includes:

-- Condo owners may also have to pay into a working capital fund (the equivalent of several months’ worth of common charges) to cover opening costs for the building’s operations
+• Condo owners may also have to pay into a working capital fund (the equivalent of several months' worth of standard charges) to cover opening costs for the building's operations

-As previously mentioned, some buildings require condo owners to pool together to purchase the super’s unit.
-If a mortgage is involved, this may be billed monthly in the common charges.
+As mentioned, some buildings require condo owners to pool to purchase the super's unit.
+If a mortgage is involved, this may be billed monthly in the standard charges.

 A buyer might be able to soften closing costs through concessions, such as having the seller absorb the transfer taxes, offering a closing cost rebate, or a perk like free parking or gym access.

-Often, a sponsor will be more likely to give concessions if the market is soft or units are on the market for a long time.
-Perks or concessions may also be offered for early or premarket buyers.
+Often, a sponsor will be more likely to give concessions if the market is soft or units are in need for a long time.
+Perks or benefits may also be offered for early or premarket buyers.

-Some buyers might not be able to afford such high closing costs, so factor this in ahead of time when purchasing, and evaluate and plan accordingly.
+Some buyers might be unable to afford such high closing costs, so factor this in when purchasing, evaluating, and planning accordingly.

 High common charges

-Monthly common charges for new development condos can be very high in addition to all the other high purchasing costs involved.
+Monthly standard charges for new development condos can be very high in addition to all the other high purchasing costs involved.

-This gives developers a very wide—and totally permissible—field to get creative with the numbers.
+This gives developers a vast—and permissible—field to get creative with the numbers.

-Once the baseline of the first year’s real operating costs is established, common charges typically go up by 5% to10% within the first two years.
+Once the baseline of the first year's actual operating costs is established, standard charges typically increase by 5% to 10% within the first two years.

-Also, take a look at the core common costs themselves.
-A building with a large number of amenities will have higher common costs, by default.
+Also, please take a look at the core expected costs themselves.
+A building with many amenities will have higher prices scheduled by default.

-Ask yourself if they’re worth it to you?
-If not, is that the right building for you?
+Ask yourself if they're worth it to you.
+If not, is that a suitable building for you?

 The first-year real estate costs in the offering plan can also be underestimated.
-Rather than reflecting the actual real estate cost for your unit, they may be an average of the taxes paid on an “in-construction” building and its value, once finished.
+Rather than reflecting your unit's actual real estate cost, they may be an average of the taxes paid on an "in-construction" building and its value once finished.

-Taxes on the latter are higher—which means your actual real estate taxes would be higher.
+Taxes on the latter are higher, meaning your real estate taxes would be higher.
 Has your attorney asked how taxes in the offering plan are calculated?

 Be aware that buyers can also get saddled with the building's first-year insurance costs and even the attorney cost for preparing the offering plan!